dtim-upc/GCNN-Open-Data-BCN/README.md

 ## Reproducing the models results

 If you want to reproduce the results you need to download the files of *Input models* folder and locate them in a google drive folder.
-Download the notebooks which you are interested in reproduce the results and also store it in the same google drive folder as the other files.
-Replace the paths of the input data of the notebooks by the path of your google drive folder.
+Download the notebooks and the final GCNN model from *Models* and also store them in the same google drive folder as the other files.
+Replace all the paths importing data in the notebooks by the path of your google drive folder.
 Then, simply run the notebooks.